bem/bem-sdk/README.md

 ### #create(object)

-Creates BemEntityName instance by any object representation.
+Creates BemEntityName instance by any object representation or a string.

 Helper for sugar-free simplicity.

 Parameter    | Type               | Description
 -------------|--------------------|--------------------------
-`object`     | `object`           | Representation of entity name.
+`object`     | `object`, `string` | Representation of entity name.

 Passed Object could have the common field names for entities: